jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 If instead of thinking about the _number of events to process_ we start to think about how long it will take to _process the existing lag_ then it is easier to reason about the alerting conditions.

-We do not have to think anymore about how many events are in the queue, or how fast the lag is being processed.
-If we set an SLO over this metric is easier to understand **and communicate** to other
-teams: _this pipeline may have a delay of up to Y [seconds, minutes, hours]_.
+We do not have to think anymore about how many events are in the queue, or how many messages/s are written into the topic, or how fast the lag is being processed.
+An SLO over this metric is easier to understand **and communicate** to other teams: _this pipeline may have a delay of up to Y [seconds, minutes, hours]_.

-This should also help us to fight alert fatigue, we do not need to continuously tweak the threshold for each topic (which depending on volume of events).
-Because we are focusing on _how fast_ the processor(s) will consume the existing lag, our alerting is independent of the amount of data written to the topic and also resilient to temporary slowdowns that don't make us miss our target.
+Because we are focusing on _how fast_ the processor(s) will consume the existing lag, our alerting is independent of the amount of data written to the topic and it is more resilient to temporary slowdowns that don't make us miss our target.

 In practice this allows to use the _speed_ of the processor as a control variable for the amount of lag in the topic, while still focusing in a single numeric dimension.